You may also like

 “If we don’t have access then we can’t monitor [and] draw necessary conclusions.
 We have to assume the worst.”

-A cholera outbreak and a chronic lack of food and medical equipment is putting the population’s health at risk.
+A cholera outbreak and a chronic lack of food and medical equipment are putting the population’s health at risk.
 The Stockholm Agreement from December 2018 offered a ray of hope, with talks focused on confidence-building measures between the two sides and resolving the humanitarian situation as a precondition to another round of talks that will address deep-rooted policy and governance issues and the chance to end the war.

-One of the main elements in the talks leading up to the agreement was an immediate ceasefire in and around the port city of al-Hudaydah, through which 70 per cent of the country’s food supply passes.
+One of the main elements in the talks leading up to the agreement was an immediate ceasefire in and around the port city of al-Hudaydah, through which 70 percent of the country’s food supply passes.
 This ceasefire was implemented although it seems fragile.

-“Sure, the ceasefire is holding for now, but the fighting has escalated in other areas like in the north,” Dr Elisabeth Kendall, senior researcher at Oxford University’s Pembroke College, told Fanack.
+“Sure, the ceasefire is holding for now, but the fighting has escalated in other areas like in the north,” Dr. Elisabeth Kendall, senior researcher at Oxford University’s Pembroke College, told Fanack.
 “In the east, you also see Saudi Arabia on the ground in what looks like an occupation.
 The troops arrived in December 2017 to, according to Saudi Arabia, control the smuggling of weapons along the coastlines.
 There is some truth to it, but they haven’t stopped all the smuggling, and they look like they will be here for a long time.
 It is a source of concern for local tribes, who don’t necessarily support the corrupted elite either.
 It is not a simple narrative, and locals are in between parties that don’t necessarily have their best interests at heart, while all they want is to recover the control of their land and borders.”

 Another requirement of the Stockholm Agreement was the exchange of more than 15,000 prisoners and detainees, which has not happened and does not seem feasible at the moment.
 “There hasn’t been any real political development since the agreement, except for al-Hudaydah,” freelance journalist and Yemen expert Laura Silvia Battaglia told Fanack.
 “The different parties are continuing the talks to establish a truce, but there has been increasing fighting in other regions.
-Cholera is also a big issue in [the capital] Sanaa, and at the same time you have an increase of horrible cases of men being kidnapped, raped and killed by militias for having denounced the rape of children by the same militias.”
+Cholera is also a big issue in [the capital] Sanaa, and at the same time you have an increase of horrible cases of men being kidnapped, raped, and killed by militias for having denounced the rape of children by the same militias.”

 One diplomatic action that could lead to fewer air raids in the north, which is held by the Houthis, is the proposal by the US to stop selling weapons to Saudi Arabia.
 The proposal passed the Senate and House, which could see the US join the growing European movement to stop selling weapons to the kingdom, although Trump is expected to veto it.

-“Not selling weapons will not bring peace,” Dr Kendall told Fanack.
+“Not selling weapons will not bring peace,” Dr. Kendall told Fanack.
 “But it has the power to make things harder for Saudi Arabia.”

 She is pessimistic regarding an end to the conflict, however.
 “It is so hard to solve that war.
 They have been fighting for four years so it’s hard to imagine people sharing power.
 The so-called legitimate government is held in Saudi Arabia and doesn’t have much grasp on the ground because they are supported by foreign powers, while people don’t want the Houthis either, but nothing can be done without making them happy.”